bokkypoobah/OLT/audit/README.md

 [OneLedger](https://oneledger.io/) intends to run a crowdsale commencing on May 25 2018.

-TODO: What is the version of the OpenZeppelin library
+TODO: What is the version of the OpenZeppelin library?
+This test will assume 1.9.0 until advised.

 <br />